starlinglab/integrity-v2/docs/webhook.md

 ## Encryption of Private Attributes

 When the attribute key matches the list of predefined private attributes (currently hardcoded values are "private" and "proofmode"), the webhook automatically encrypts the attribute key before registering it on the authenticated attribute service.
+Private attributes can be either be a simple value, or a nested map of key value pairs.
+In the case of a map, keys are not encrypted.
 A 32-byte private key is automatically read or generated from `Dirs.EncKeys`, in the format of `${CID}_${ATTRIBUTE_KEY}.key`.